postcss/postcss/README.md

 * [`postcss-pxtorem`] converts pixel units to `rem`.
 * [`postcss-style-guide`] generates a style guide automatically.
 * [`rtlcss`] mirrors styles for right-to-left locales.
-* [`postcss-flexboxfixer`] adds standardised equivalents to CSS using outdated and vendor-prefixed flexbox syntax
-* [`postcss-gradientfixer`] adds standardised equivalents to CSS using outdated and vendor-prefixed CSS gradient syntax

 ### Analysis